lasseebert/swm/README.md

 SWM is a utility to place and resize windows, written for Ubuntu.
 It might work with other *nix distributions.

+SWM has been confirmed _not_ to work with OS X. Please help fix this :)

 ## Installation

     $ gem install swm